Conference of Youth and Students of Southeast Asia Fighting for Freedom and Independence: Analysis

-However, Bertil Lintner argues that there is no proof of any direct linkage between the Conference as such and the initiations of armed insurgencies in different Asian countries.
-Ruth McVey states that whilst the Conference was the first public meeting of Southeast Asian communists after the Soviet declaration of the two-camp theory (that the world was divided into two camps, imperialism and socialism, and that confrontation between the two was unevitable), Asian communist were already aware of the new line prior to the Calcutta meeting.
+However, Bertil Lintner argues that there is no proof of any direct linkage between the conference as such and the initiations of armed insurgencies in different Asian countries.
+Ruth McVey states that whilst the conference was the first public meeting of Southeast Asian communists after the Soviet declaration of the two-camp theory (that the world was divided into two camps, imperialism and socialism, and that confrontation between the two was inevitable), Asian communists were already aware of the new line prior to the Calcutta meeting.
 The Communist Party of India had adopted the new line of confrontation in December 1947.
 Mari Olsen claims that it is unclear if the Calcutta conference would have been used to convey Soviet directives to Asian communists, as there were no senior Soviet representatives present.